-The Ultimate Green Mobile Home – A True Trash to Treasure Tale
+Environmentally Friendly Houses – A True Trash to Treasure Tale of a Mobile Home

-Manufactured housing has always been a leader in environmentally friendly construction processes and energy efficient building techniques.
-Factory construction limits delays that on-site construction often experience and it allows precise control in inventory and material handling.
+Manufactured homes have always been a leader in environmentally friendly building.
+Factory construction limits delays and allows precise control in inventory and material handling.

 While buying a new manufactured home is a great way to reduce your footprint they can’t compare with the green building method that these 2 industrious ladies in the foothills of West Virginia used.

 Carrie Stone, JD and Elisia Ross, RN recycled their way to a completely remodeled mobile home and one of the most beautiful environmentally friendly houses I’ve seen.
 They used an old mobile as a base and then added papercrete, old tires and a lot of hard work to build the home.
 The results of this green mobile home renovation is amazing and the total cost makes it even more amazing; they spent less than $10,000 and that includes the cost of the land.

 It’s a true trash to treasure story!

 On their website, BuiltFromTrash.com, they provide the reasoning behind such a drastic build and why they chose to build their own environmentally friendly houses: